Mify: 1974-1975: Lyudi Levenshteina

 It was decided to extend the existence Mify for another season, with yet another line-up change.
-At this point, the group was composed of Barikhnovskiy (bass, vocals), Danilov (guitar, some vocals), Il'chenko (guitar, vocals), Mikhail "Michael" Kordyukov (drums), Vsevolod Levenshtein (saxophone), and Yuri Stepanov (grand piano, vocals).
+At this point, the group was composed of Barikhnovskiy (bass, vocals), Danilov (guitar, some vocals), Ilchenko (guitar, vocals), Mikhail "Michael" Kordyukov (drums), Vsevolod Levenshtein (saxophone), and Yuri Stepanov (grand piano, vocals).

 Levenshtein participated in the group not only as a musician, but also by conducting the group’s affairs, organizing concerts, and performing other production duties.
 Before joining Mify, Levenshtein had led the VIA Dobry Molodtsy («Добры Молодцы») for two years.
 Mify existed for some time under the unofficial name Lyudi Levenshteina («Люди Левенштейна»).
 However, the group only performed under this name once: at a jazz concert organized by jazz expert Grigory Frank, the sound engineer of Leningrad television, in the spring of 1975.
 For this occasion, Levenshtein invited a couple of familiar professional jazz players to play along with the group.
 At rare underground concerts, the group performed under its real name.
 In November 1975, having left Mify, Levenshtein also left the Soviet Union.